Dianna Ortiz, nun who told of brutal abduction by Guatemalan military, dies at 62

 Her death, at a hospice center, was confirmed by her friend Marie Dennis, a Pax Christi colleague.

-At times, Sister Ortiz she said she continued to struggle with the Christian ideal of forgiveness.
+At times, Sister Ortiz said she continued to struggle with the Christian ideal of forgiveness.
 “I leave that in God’s hands,” she told NPR.
 “The fact that I’m a Catholic nun and I’m not able to forgive, that makes me feel all the more guilty.
 I’m not sure what it means to forgive.”

 Read more Washington Post obituaries